nabendu82/WebDesigns/README.md

 ### FullscreenLanding
 A small simple Langing Page with just HTML5 and CSS3.
 We  use a little bit of flexbox styling.
 This site is created using [this](https://www.youtube.com/watch?v=hVdTQWASliE&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU&index=9) Traversy Media youtube video.

+### Pluralsight Login
+A clone of Pluralsight login page with HTML5 and CSS3.
+We  use a little bit of flexbox styling.
+We use Flexbox for styling and media queries for responsiveness.
+This site is created using [this](https://www.youtube.com/watch?v=wIx1O5Y5EB4&index=10&list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) Traversy Media youtube video.